 Note: if you buy from a private seller, you may not have to show proof of coverage.
 But, if you don’t have coverage, it’ll be illegal to drive until you do.

 If you already have a policy in force, you may be able to drive the vehicle without adding it to your policy.
 Insurers offer grace periods for you to add a car to your plan.
 For example, Progressive gives its customers a 30-day grace period.

 Schneiderman also says you should think about what coverages you want your newly purchased car to have.
-If you only have liability insurance for your previous vehicle but want collision and comprehensive coverage for the new one, you should add it ahead of time.
+If you only have liability insurance for your previous vehicle but want collision and comprehensive protection for your new ride, you should add it ahead of time.
 Otherwise, you won’t have it when you drive it off the lot.